-Students will sign up for one of four Moot Court events: on privacy, free speech, employee language rights, and official language legislation.
-4-5 students will argue each side, with the rest of the class serving as judges who may ask questions during the presentation and then render a verdict.
+Students will sign up for one of four Moot Court events: on privacy, free speech, official English laws, and a final debate on a major case before the Supreme Court this term.
+2 students will argue each side, with the rest of the class serving as judges who may ask questions during the presentation and then render a verdict.
 Following each moot court, all students will submit a short essay (900-1300 words) arguing their position or explaining their verdict in the case.

 Your privacy essays, which should consider all sides of the issue as discussed in the moot court, drawing your own conclusion about how you stand on the issue (regardless of your role in the moot court), will be due at 5:00 pm by email one week after Moot Court.

 Please title your paper lastnameprivacy.docx (other acceptable formats: .doc, .pdf, .rtf, .txt).

 Links for Privacy Moot Court (feel free to use additional links in constructing your arguments).

 - Gallagher: Warrantless cell phone tracking should be illegal-- Ryan Gallagher argues in Slate that the administration is doing an end-run around US v.
 Jones by arguing that mobile phones are not tracking devices, and that customers have no privacy interest in cell phone location records stored with third parties (cell carriers).
 The Third Circuit agreed in 2010.

 - Here is a nice summary of legal privacy issues regarding tracking of cell phones and vehicles from the Congressional Research Service: Governmental Tracking of Cell Phones and Vehicles: The Confluence of Privacy, Technology, and Law

 - Video of Mark Zuckerberg discussing the death of privacy

 - Privacy law can't keep up with technology